SalesConnection/Caction-Support/docs/Can't_Load_Schedule_Page.md

      a.
 Reach out to the Sales Connection support team at **012-2780122**.<br>

      b.
 When contacting support, please provide the following information:<br>
-     1. Your account details.<br>
+     1. Your account details (Company name, username, and phone number/email registered).<br>
-     2. The time when the issue occurred.<br>
+     2. The date and time of when the issue occurred.
+If the issue still persists, inform our team on it as well.<br>
      3. A screenshot of the error page.<br>

      This information will enable our team to investigate and resolve the issue more efficiently.